On the global homotopy theory of symmetric monoidal categories: toc toc EM -simplicial sets and parsummable simplicial sets

 lies in the image of $\nerve(\mathcal C\boxtimes\mathcal D)\to\nerve(\mathcal C\times\mathcal D)$ if and only if $(\alpha_\bullet,\beta_\bullet)\in\nerve(\mathcal C)\boxtimes\nerve(\mathcal D)$.
 But indeed, the latter condition is equivalent to $\supp_k(\alpha_\bullet)\cap\supp_k(\beta_\bullet)=\varnothing$ for all $0\le k\le n$, which by Example~\ref{ex:nerve-kth-support} is further equivalent to $\supp(x_k)\cap\supp(y_k)=\varnothing$ for all $0\le k\le n$.
 But this is by definition equivalent to $(x_k,y_k)\in\mathcal C\boxtimes\mathcal D$ for all $0\le k\le n$, which is in turn equivalent to $(\alpha_k,\beta_k)\colon (x_{k-1},y_{k-1})\to (x_k,y_k)$ being a morphism in $\mathcal C\boxtimes\mathcal D$ for $1\le k\le n$ as $\mathcal C\boxtimes\mathcal D\subset\mathcal C\times\mathcal D$ is a full subcategory.
 Finally, by definition of the nerve this is further equivalent to $(\ref{eq:product-of-morphisms})$ lying in the image of $\nerve(\mathcal C\boxtimes\mathcal D)\to\nerve(\mathcal C\times\mathcal D)$, which completes the proof of the first statement.

-It is clear that also $*\to\nerve(*)$ is an isomorphism.
-As all the structure isomorphisms on both $\cat{$\bm{E\mathcal M}$-Cat}^\tau$ and $\cat{$\bm{E\mathcal M}$-SSet}^\tau$ are defined as restrictions of the structure isomorphisms of the cartesian symmetric monoidal structures, all the necessary coherence conditions hold automatically, which completes the proof of the proposition. \end{proof}
+It is clear that also ${*}\to\nerve({*})$ is an isomorphism.
+As all the structure isomorphisms on both $\cat{$\bmEM$-Cat}^\tau$ and $\cat{$\bmEM$-SSet}^\tau$ are defined as restrictions of the structure isomorphisms of the cartesian symmetric monoidal structures, all the necessary coherence conditions hold automatically, which completes the proof of the proposition. \end{proof}

 In particular, we see that the nerve lifts to $\cat{ParSumCat}\to\cat{ParSumSSet}$.
 Explicitly, this sends a parsummable category $\mathcal C$ to $\nerve(\mathcal C)$ with $E\mathcal M$-action as above.
 The additive unit is given by the vertex $0\in\mathcal C$, and if